vijaygupta18/Hacktober-2020/README.md

 ## This repository is for collecting the different projects made by people who wants to contribute in open source.

+## Follow the steps below so know about Pull request and how to create request

 ## Give a star 🌟.
 Get your projects merged quickly on valid pull requests.
 ## Happy coding

-- Anyone can add any type of html-css web page depends on you.
+- Anyone can add any type of valid html-css web page depends on you.

 - You can add any small projects you have made.

 - You can add programs too, in any programming language.

+- Do not just re-edit the file make some small changes.

 - Do not add anyone else's work in this repository.It will leads to failure of your pull request.

-Anybody can make contribution.

 Steps To Generate PR(Pull Request)